Operations Guide¶

 # Import from backup

-router-hosts host import --file backup.json --conflict-mode replace
+router-hosts host import backup.json --conflict-mode replace

 Retention Policy¶